Arctic-Xiangjian/SNRAware/README_for_fastmri_init.md

 > ⚠️ **CRITICAL DIRECTIVE (Core Isolation):**
 > The `fastmri_data` folder and the `previous_train_just_For_agnet_reference` script provided in the project are for **historical background and architectural reference only**.
 This code originates from earlier, distinct projects and is **completely incompatible** with the current SNRAware training pipeline.
 Do not attempt any code-level fusion or adaptation.
 When generating code or providing suggestions, **never** attempt to replace the current Dataloader with these legacy FastMRI dataset classes.
+>
+> **Future multi-coil hint:** the current FastMRI compatibility path is single-coil only.
+If multi-coil data is introduced later, preserve coil axes and sensitivity/RSS decisions explicitly until a dedicated bridge emits either the existing SNRAware `real/imag/gmap` contract or a deliberately updated coil-aware model contract.

 ---